Be on J! Contestant FAQs

 - Within the last five years, must not have been employed by or related to, or have known anyone who works for Sony Pictures Entertainment Inc., Sony Pictures Television Inc., Quadra Productions, Inc., CBS Television Distribution, Wheel of Fortune or Jeopardy! prize suppliers, or any TV station (including advertisers and related radio stations) broadcasting Wheel of Fortune or Jeopardy!

-Online testing is the primary entry point for anyone who wants to compete on Jeopardy!
-Online testing was developed in 2006 as a way of encouraging more viewers to participate in the contestant qualification process.
+The Jeopardy!
+Test is the primary entry point for anyone who wants to compete on Jeopardy!
 It allows fans to qualify for an audition by taking the 50-question Jeopardy! test at a convenient time, using their home or work computer.

 Each test is scheduled for a specific date at an appointed time, and it is given only once.
 (For multi-day testing events, you may only take the test on one of the days.)

-In order to participate in the online test, you must:
+In order to participate in the test, you must:

 - Have a current MyJeopardy! account and have completed the extended contestant registration.